Abudy72/LittleScyllaOCR/README.md

 ## Notes:
 1. Create a new folder to store processed images.
 2. Navigate to  `LittleScyllaOCR/EngineOCR` and create a `/temp` folder.

+## Debug
-3. Navigate to `LittleScyllaOCR/EngineOCR` and create a `debug` folder.
+3. Navigate to `LittleScyllaOCR/EngineOCR/temp` and create a `/debug` folder.
 (Required when enabling the debug flag.)
+4. Navigate to `LittleScyllaOCR/EngineOCR/temp/debug` and create a `/custom` folder.
+(Required when enabling debug flag)
 ### Supported Enums.
 - Current supported output formats (Enums `OUTPUT.type`:
   - Console: `OUTPUT.CONSOLE` (default)